Skip to main content

 Common mistakes

 The pod starts but the workflow does not execute.
-Check that the task queue name (document.namespace) matches what your client uses.
+Check that the task queue name (document.taskQueue) matches what your client uses.
 Also confirm the worker is connected to the correct Temporal namespace.

 ImagePullBackOff for the chart image.
-Verify the version tag exists in ghcr.io/mrsimonemms/charts/zigflow.
+Verify the version tag exists in ghcr.io/zigflow/charts/zigflow.

 Workflow not updating after a values change.
 The chart renders the inline workflow into a ConfigMap.
 After a helm upgrade, the pod must be restarted to pick up the new workflow.